Hours of Operation

 Purchase daily admission tickets at the entrance to the museum.

-Active Duty Military – Free with Valid ID
+Active Duty Military (in Accordance with Blue Star Museums Program) – Free

 The Florida Air Museum is a member of the Association of Science and Technology Centers (ASTC) and participates in the ASTC Travel Passport Program.
 As a reciprocal benefit, we offer free admission for up to four people, per membership card with an ASTC affiliated institution.
 Membership card and valid identification must be provided at the time of ticket purchase.